lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   summary(ur.df(d3x, type = "none"))
   summary(ur.df(d2x, type = "drift"))
   summary(ur.df(d1x, type = "trend"))
-  summary(ur.df(x, type = "trend"))
   ```

   - general idea:

-    - If you find that the differenced time series is stationary, do the next test with the time series that is time series
+    - If you find that the differenced time series is stationary, do the next test with the time series
+    - We assume the series has at most quadratic trend -> we difference not more than 3 times to obtain a stationary process
+      - testing in descending order: d=3 -> d=2 -> d=1
+        - if we failed to reject the $H_0$ at order $d$ -> correct order of integration = $d+1$

   - <u>example: identifying that a time series has order of integration 2 = I(2)</u>